tyler-reitz/fullstack.challenge/README.md

 3. In each group, events will be sorted by ascending date-time

-### Bonus

-Feel free to refactor/re-organize some parts of the code as you see fit.
-If you do, please list what you changed and why.

 ### Questions

 Please add your answers to the questions below: